flutter/packages/packages/go_router_builder/README.md

 ## Error builder

-You can use typed routes to provide an error builder as well:
+One can use typed routes to provide an error builder as well:

 ```dart
 class ErrorRoute extends GoRouteData {